Serving the Track Maintenance needs of the Midwest since 1987

 2 – Construction

 Without train freight, construction would occur at a pace far too slow for anyone’s needs.
 Construction is always ongoing, as society continues to modernize to the latest advancements in architectural standards, developing new land, or renovating existing infrastructure, train freight supplies the materials.
 Steel, stone, wood, plastics, and minerals all heavy cargo and without powerful locomotives and well maintained tracks, they’d never make it there.
 According to the AAR (Association of American Railroads), freight railroads moved 1.5 million carloads of lumber, steel, and other materials in 2018.
-Not only that, but 20% of all steel products are immediately used for the purposes of construction after processing at steel mills.
+Not only that, but 20% of all steel products

-3 – Food and Agriculture Products
+3 – Agriculture

 The Agriculture Is Another Great Example that Relies Heavily on the Railroad System